vava/neko_llvm_jit/readme.markdown

 1. gcc/g++ compiler.
 2. LLVM, obviously.
-  It can be downloaded from [llvm site](http://llvm.org/) or with
+  It can be downloaded from [llvm site](http://llvm.org/) or on Debian based systems (like Ubuntu) with

-    sudo aptitude install llvm-dev
+    $ sudo aptitude install llvm-dev

-  on Debian based systems (like Ubuntu)

-3. ruby/rake
+3. ruby/rake, again, on Debian/Ubuntu

     sudo aptitude install rake

-  again, on Debian/Ubuntu

 4. git, to get sources